lavasov/WebmilFilepickerIoBundle/README.md

 ### Step 2) Register the namespaces

 If you installed the bundle by composer, use the created autoload.php  (jump to step 3).
-Add the following two namespace entries to the `registerNamespaces` call in your autoloader:
+Add the following namespace entry to the `registerNamespaces` call in your autoloader:

 ```php